sumanan047/Micro-to-Macro-UT-Austin/README.md

 Micro to macro scaling in energy and economics

-This repository contain the files (codes, documents, presentations) develped as a part of the micro to macro scaling studies at UT Austin (Energy Institute).
+This repository contain the files (codes, documents, presentations) developed as a part of the micro to macro scaling studies at UT Austin (Energy Institute).
 The study involves micro to macro scaling of energy and economics.
 The primary approach is building agent-based models where agents follow simples rules in consuming energy/resource and take part in a simplistic economy.
 The initial agent-based models are based on Human and Nature Dynamics (HANDY) mdoel.
 The HANDY model is an ordinary differential equation (ODE) model [1].